liseche/instapy/README.md

 It is possible to generate a timing report.
 This will print out the report to a file timing-report.txt.

+Created as an assignment solution in the subject IN3110 at UiO.

 ## Installation
 ### Pre-requisites
 Python version 3.7 or higher.